TCG’s Internship Program

 Fax: (212) 609-5901

 Writing Samples: For your writing sample please submit a professional, non-fiction essay, ideally with content relating to the department or area of interest.
-For example, if you are applying for the American Theatre internship we suggest an editorial piece; if applying for the Communications/Conferences internship we suggest a press release or communications related piece.
+For example, if you are applying for the American Theatre magazine internship, we suggest an editorial piece; if applying for the Communications/Conferences internship, we suggest a press release or communications-related piece.

 Deadlines: Application materials must be submitted by the deadlines below.
 We may begin to fill internship positions as qualified candidates apply.

 If you are interested in joining TCG’s staff, please visit ARTSEARCH, TCG’s comprehensive publication of job listings in the arts.